mailshanx/nyc_data/README.md

 The Makefile presents a simple interface to manage and use this tool.

 First, we need to download and pre-process the data.
+The download URL is saved in the `$(DOWNLOAD_URL)` variable in the Makefile.
 The preprocessing will  filter data from Jan and Feb 2017 and save it to `df_raw_train.parquet` and `df_raw_test.parquet` in the data/interim folder.
 The filenames are configured in `setting.py`.